goxr3plus/JavaFX-Web-Browser/README.md

+I need to fix stuff in this browser , it's been time since i left it on Java10 , please feel free to open issues and tell me.
+It's even better if you help me on the development of it too :)

 # JAVAFX-WEB-Browser
 You always dreamed how to make a WebBrowser in JavaFX?
 Well then you are in the right place.